 Throughout International Women’s Month, Chowhound is sharing stories from and about a wealth of women entrepreneurs, businesses, chefs, and cookbook writers who have all found success in the food space.
 Here, Coolhaus co-founder Natasha Case traces her ascension to queen of craft ice cream.

 When Natasha Case decided to prepare architecturally-themed ice cream sandwiches made from scratch in her Los Angeles home it was just meant to be a hobby, something fun to share with family and friends.
-A decade later, Case’s audience has grown beyond her wildest dreams.
+Over a decade later, Case’s audience has grown beyond her wildest dreams.

 Her company, Coolhaus, which she founded with wife Freya Estreller, is one the biggest players in the scorching-hot craft ice cream game.
 Specializing in gourmand-meets-Wonka flavor combinations like Balsamic Fig & Mascarpone and Milkshake & Fries, Coolhaus has become a global brand with a massive, die-hard fanbase—Cindy Crawford, who has invested in the company and served as a spokeswoman, is among the faithful.

-On the heels of the tenth anniversary of Coolhaus, I spoke with Case, who reflected on her company’s wild ride from truck phenomenon to worldwide sensation and the key lessons she’s learned at each stop.
+I had the opportunity to talk with Case, who reflected on her company’s wild ride from truck phenomenon to worldwide sensation and the key lessons she’s learned at each stop.